gritzko/swarm/doc/swarm2.md

 rendering is model event driven, there is hardly any difference in reacting to either local or remote changes.

-### Swarm and Backbone

-Swarm is a breed of [Backbone][bb] and a real-time peer-to-peer object synchronization algorithm.
-Our intent was to depart from the Backbone way iff only strictly necessary to ensure sync correctness.
-Some problems, such as garbage collection, became way more complicated in a distributed setting so we introduced more structure to the architecture to counter that.
-Another issue was supporting Backbone collections which are essentially arrays.
-Unfortunately, sequential structures cause a lot of trouble in a concurrent system so Swarm employs `{key:object}` Sets instead.
-Some issues, to the contrary, got easily resolved.
-For example, Backbone does not assume reliable object ids.
-Swarm objects have permanent lifetime ids provided by the synchronization model so `model.cid` and `view.el` became unnecessary.
-The option of client-to-client synchronization and client-server-server-client operation relay led to client/server logic convergence.
+Generally, the combination of real-time sync over persistent connections, client-to-client sync and client-side storage leads to client/server logic convergence.
+That demands more than just retrofitting.
 We assume that the server runs some version of Swarm as well.
 We also assume that the DB backend keeps records with their version ids attached.